Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Measurements

 Readout amplifiers measure the voltage produced by the charge in each pixel into Analog to Digital Units (ADUs).
 A self-calibration of the relationship between ADU to electron was performed in each quadrant following the same strategy described in~\cite{Rodrigues2021}.
 The data from each quadrant can be safely combined into a single spectrum with the aid of this absolute calibration.

-In order to limit the number of interactions of X-rays in the images, the acquisition was reduced to 50 rows per quadrant, each of them containing 500 pixels (7 prescan, 443 active area, and 50 overscan).
-Averaging 300 samples per pixel was used to attain the readout noise of 0.2~e$^-$ for all measurements.
-We computed and subtracted a baseline for each row using empty pixels from the overscan zone.
+In order to mitigate spatial pile-up, we limited the number of X-ray interactions in the images by reducing the exposure time, acquiring only 50 rows per quadrant instead of reading out the entire image.
+For each pixel, 300 samples of the charge were averaged in order to reach a readout noise of $\sigma_{RN}$=0.2~e$^-$ for all measurements.
+We computed and subtracted a baseline for each row using empty pixels from an overscan zone of 50 pixels per row.
 A quick cleaning procedure that takes about a second flushes out all of the charges the CCD has acquired throughout each exposure/readout cycle~\cite{holland2003fully}.

 In order to avoid photons reaching the detector during readout, half of each quadrant close to the amplifiers was covered with a thin Cu foil.
-After exposure, the charge is moved fast below those foils, remaining shielded from X-Rays until they are read.
+After exposure, the charge is moved fast below those foils, remaining shielded from X-rays until they are read.